CleverCloud/doc.clever-cloud.com/commons/clever-tools/getting_started.md

     clever link <app_id>

     # You can also use the application name (make sure to specify the
-    # organisation name if your application is in an organisation.
+    # organization name if your application is in an organization.
     clever link --org <org_name> <app_name>

     # Unlink an application